Pandora-IsoMemo/iso-data/README.md

 ### Specify the type of data

-For both data sources, **database** and **file**, three mandatory parameters must be specified:
+For both ways to add data sources (from **database** or from **file**), four mandatory parameters must be specified:

-- `dataSourceName`: (character) name of the new data source, e.g. "14CSea", "CIMA", "IntChron", "LiVES"
+- `dataSourceName`: (character) name of the new data source, something like "xyDBname", "14CSea", "CIMA", "IntChron", "LiVES".
+The name of the source must be contained exactly as a column name in the mapping file.
-- `datingType`: (character) dating type, e.g. "radiocarbon" or "expert"
+- `datingType`: (character) dating type for the database, e.g. "radiocarbon" or "expert"
 - `coordType`: (character) coordinate type of latitude and longitude columns, one of
   - "decimal degrees", e.g. `40.446` or `79.982`,
   - "degrees decimal minutes", e.g. `40° 26.767' N` or `79° 58.933' W`,
   - "degrees minutes seconds", e.g. `40° 26' 46'' N` or `79° 58' 56'' W`
+- `mappingName`: (character) name of the mapping without file extension, e.g. "IsoMemo".
+The mapping (a .csv file) must be available under "inst/mapping/".

 ### Specify the data source